chocolateboy/autobox/README.md

 type(undef) # UNDEF
 ```

-`autobox::universal` is loaded automatically by `autobox`, and, as its name suggests, can be used to install
+autobox::universal is loaded automatically by autobox, and, as its name suggests, can be used to install
 a universal `type` method for autoboxed values e.g.

 ```perl